-To become a production manager you need to have experience working in a factory, especially in a supervisory role.
+To become a production manager you need to have experience working in a factory, preferably in a supervisory role.

-Employers may also prefer you to have a qualification, depending on the industry you work in, in one of the following areas:
+Employers may also prefer you to have a diploma or Bachelor's degree in one of the following areas (depending on the industry you work in):

 - engineering or manufacturing technology